< Back to news

 - Reading assistance application for people with dyspraxia,

-- Connected clothing in order to help hearing impaired people or deaf people feel the music,
+- Connected clothing in order to help hearing impaired people or deaf people to feel the music,

 - Connected bracelet for people with memory loss,